-Resolved Issue Issue ID displayed only if the appliance is member of the currently configured domain.
+Resolved Issue Issue ID Some older versions of SPS saved the protocol information of ICA sessions differently, using the name "CGP" instead of "ICA".
+The session database upgrade process was not prepared to handle that and moving such sessions to the new database failed.
+Such sessions are now handled correctly by the upgrade process.
+8465 The RDP domain membership configuration is displayed even if the appliance was not a member of the domain PAM- 8372 The RDP domain membership configuration was displayed even if the appliance was not a member of the currently configured domain.
+From now on, it is displayed only if the appliance is member of the currently configured domain.
 The status of the appliance (joined or not) is also displayed.
-Insufficient error handling during external indexer initialization PAM- 8329 If an indexer failed to start up for some reason, in some scenarios it asked for the password for the decryption key for the trails instead of recognizing and logging the error.
+Insufficient error handling during external indexer initialization PAM- If an indexer failed to start up for some reason, in some scenarios it asked for the password for the decryption key for the trails instead of recognizing and logging the error.
 This is now fixed and startup errors are handled properly.
-No warnings about encrypted sessions on the new search interface PAM- The Search > Search page did not warn the user if a session could not be played back because it was encrypted and the decryption key was not available in the keystore.
+8329 No warnings about encrypted sessions on the new search interface PAM- The Search > Search page did not warn the user if a session could not be played back because it was encrypted and the decryption key was not available in the keystore.
 This is now fixed and users get a warning that helps them solve the issue.
-7585 "Search subchapters" page only available to the "admin" user PAM- 7136 The "Search subchapters" report configuration page was only accessible to the "admin" user.
+7585 "Search subchapters" page only available to the "admin" user PAM- The "Search subchapters" report configuration page was only accessible to the "admin" user.
 The permission handling of this page has been corrected and it can be accessed by other users as well if they have the required Access Control rights.
-Configuration interface is unresponsive during session database upgrade PAM- 6204 The System Monitor shows the status of the session database upgrade process.
+7136 Configuration interface is unresponsive during session database upgrade PAM- 6204 The System Monitor shows the status of the session database upgrade process.
 Unfortunately, the way it queryied the current status was highly inefficient, which could significantly slow down the entire web interface if the database being upgraded was large.
 The status check is now much more efficient and the UI remains responsive even during the upgrade.